 The Board of Directors of Charles Vögele Holding AG consists of at least three and no more than nine members, who have to be shareholders in the company or represent a legal entity that holds shares.
-Its members are elected one by one by the Annual Shareholders' Meeting for a term of office not exceeding three years, a "year in office" being defined as the period between two Annual Shareholders' Meetings.
-According to this regulation, each member's first term of office is defined in such a way that the terms of office of all the members do not expire simultaneously at one Annual Shareholders' Meeting.
+Its members are elected one by one by the Annual Shareholders' Meeting for a term of office of one year, a "year in office" being defined as the period between two Annual Shareholders' Meetings.
 Re-election is permitted.
 If a member departs before the end of his or her term of office, his or her successor takes over for the remainder of the departing member's term of office.
-The Board of Directors designates a chairman and a secretary, who needs not be a shareholder or a member of the Board of Directors (details of initial appointment and term of office are included in section 3.1 Members of the Board of Directors on page 54).
+The Board of Directors designates a chairman and a secretary, who needs not be a shareholder or a member of the Board of Directors (details of initial appointment and term of office are included in section 3.1 Members of the Board of Directors on page 56).